Quick. Think of a famous leader from history. Got one?

 When listening to your team, be open to their creative ideas and constructive criticism.

 Any internal communication expert will tell you that feedback is necessary for effective communication in a business.
 Be open to new ideas for projects or procedures that come from the team you lead.
 Your employees are your best resource for improving conditions in the workplace.
 They experience the way your business works every day and are exposed to the flaws in the system.

 When approached with something that sounds far fetched or off-kilter, don’t shut it down right away.
 Consider what your team has to say.
 Sleep on it if you have to.
 Taking time to mull it over will help you come to a decision while also showing them you cared enough to contemplate it.

 On the more personal side, people may present opinions that differ from your own – this doesn't necessarily mean you're going to have to deal with a difficult employee.
 Take the time to hear them out.
 This is a great way to better understand and empathize with your team members.

-When communicating information to their team, a good leader will always make it as simple as possible.
+When communicating information to their team, a great leader will always make it as simple as possible.
 Whether a team is learning something for the first time or getting updates on topics they are well versed in, hiding key takeaways behind unnecessary details benefits no one.

 Being able to make complex information simple is the true sign of knowledge on a topic.
 Be direct with your team.
 Give them all of the necessary information and tasks they need to complete while sprinkling in details only where they will help them move forward.